• Skip to primary navigation

 My name is Genevieve, and I'm just trying to be a little fancier today than I was yesterday.
 Sharing recipes for the creative host or hostess that are simple, elegant and colorful too!

-A Sparkling Elderflower Cocktail on a table, garnished with flowers and a few leaves at its base.
+A cocktail on a wood table, garnished with flowers and blackberries.

 7 bruschetta on a marble slate with tomato, burrata and a prosciutto rose, garnished with basil.